WCSCourses/HumanGenEpi/manuals/Variant-level_association_analysis/association_analysis.md

 ```bash
 cp ~/Day2_association_analysis/CAD_LDL.pheno .
 ```
-Besides the 6th column in PLINK .ped and .fam file, you can use another phenotype file via the command of `--pheno [filename]`.
+Besides the 6th column in PLINK .ped and .fam file, you can use another phenotype file via the command of `--pheno [filename]` in PLINK.

 First, let's use R to examine the content of the `CAD_LDL.pheno` phenotype file<br>
 :closed_book: **Q1.** How many cornoary artery disease (CAD) patients and controls are there in this dataset?